zack-test-org/git-xargs/multi-repo-script-runner/README.md

 If you have have some logic or set of changes you want to execute across a number of repos:

-1. write your logic in a single bash script
+1. write your logic in a single script (bash, ruby, python, etc are supported!)
 1. write the script so that it operates on a single repo
 1. use this tool to execute your script against all the repos you select
 1. optionally pass your desired commit messages, pull request titles and pull request bodies